 The PRESIDING OFFICER.
-The point of order is not agreed to.
+The

 The Senator from South Carolina.
 Mr. DEMINT.
 Mr. President, since I have not used or yielded 10 minutes, I ask to be recognized for up to 10 minutes under rule XXII, paragraph 2.

 The PRESIDING OFFICER.
 The Senator has that right.